mvolkmann/blog/src/smalltalk.md

 array1 := #(True 7 'Tami' (Color red)).
 array1 size.
 "4"
-"This prints each item in the array on a separate line in the Transcript window." array1 do: [:item | Transcript show: item :: newLine].
+"This prints each item in the array on a separate line in the Transcript window.
+The convention is to refer to each item with the parameter name `each`." array1 do: [:each | Transcript show: each :: newLine].

 "Operations on integers that have a non-integer result are reported as ratios (fractions)."
 #(89 97 94) mean. "result is 280/3"